It’s hard to beat the crowd when you’re a member of the herd.

 To this end, we’ve compiled six ways investors can seek to escape the consensus Wall Street bubble by examining some of the more “out-of-the-box” calls for the year ahead.
 Be warned: It’s difficult to be both different and profitable.

 “Simple contrarian strategies can perform spectacularly well at big macro turning points, but they underperform the rest of the time,” cautioned equity strategists at Citigroup led by Robert Buckland.
 “Most of the time it just makes you poor.”

-If your heart is still set on taking the road less traveled, here are some ways to do so in 2016.
+If your heart is still set on taking the road less traveled, here are the ways to do so in 2016:

 This year, Wall Street has been enthralled by the divergence trade—that is, the decoupling of the Federal Reserve from other major central banks and its subsequent effect on interest rate differentials and currency valuations.

 But this theme may have been priced into financial markets too thoroughly when it comes to the U.S. and European Union, setting the stage for a convergence trade in 2016.

 Count Deutsche Bank in the camp that considers the divergence theme near its best-before date.